-Submarine cables vary in size depending on the number of fibers in the central core, the marine environment (sand or rock) and depth of water.
+These cables vary in size depending on the number of fibers in the central core, the marine environment (sand or rock), and the depth of water.
 They are specially constructed to protect the physical layer fibers carrying data from moisture and damage.
-The optical fibers in the inner layer of a submarine cable are held inside a small plastic/nylon tube filled with a protective/lubricating gel, this tube is typically surrounded by multiple galvanized steel strands and encased in copper or aluminum tubing.
+The optical fibers in the inner layer of a cable are held inside a small plastic/nylon tube filled with a protective/lubricating gel, this tube is typically surrounded by multiple galvanized steel strands and encased in copper or aluminum tubing.
 This tubing is then further protected with a layer of polycarbonate, another aluminum water barrier, stranded steel wire for weight and mechanical strength, and then outside layers of mylar and polyethylene for additional waterproofing.
-There are many variations of cable construction which depend on network architecture, planned usage, deployment depth and environment, etc.
+There are many variations of cable construction which depend on the network's architecture, planned usage, deployment depth and environment, etc.

 Submarine Cable Test Tools

 Building, activating, and maintaining submarine cable networks presents unique challenges associated with accessibility, long distances, and constant exposure to the elements.
-Throughout the life cycle of a submarine cable network, it is critical to use the right test and monitoring tools.
+Throughout the network life cycle, it is critical to use the right test and monitoring tools.
 See all submarine cable test tools.

-During construction, end face inspection can detect dirt particles or other physical defects whose impact can either diminish or halt network performance (and produce bad test results).
+During construction, end face inspection can detect dirt particles or other physical defects whose impact can either diminish or halt the performance of the network (and produce bad test results).
 Perhaps the most essential tool for physical layer fiber verification is the OTDR.
 Specialized types can be used for long haul wet plant OTDR as well as versatile bidirectional dry plant OTDR.